diodesign/diosix/README.md

 ### Contact, security issue reporting, and code of conduct <a name="contact"></a>

 Please send an [email](mailto:diosix@tuta.io) if you have any questions or issues to raise, wish to get involved, have source to contribute, or have [found a security flaw](docs/security.md).
 You can, of course, submit pull requests or raise issues via GitHub, though please consider disclosing security-related matters privately.
+You're more than welcome to use the [discussion boards](https://github.com/diodesign/diosix/discussions/) to ask questions and suggest features.

 Please also observe the project's [code of conduct](docs/conduct.md) if you wish to participate.

 ### Copyright, distribution, and license <a name="copyright"></a>